Nursing, Nursing Practice - Master of Science in Nursing, Doctor of Nursing Practice

 The MSN program is designed for Bachelor of Science in Nursing (BSN) prepared nurses at all levels of experience who are seeking to move forward into advanced nursing practice.
 The program will appeal to registered nurses who prefer online flexibility in education, but who also desire some face-to-face instruction for high-level skills and advanced technology.
 Applicants must be BSN graduates (or anticipated graduation) from a Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN) accredited institution by the start of the MSN program.

-The MSN program offers three tracks of study, with respective designation on transcripts.
+The MSN program offers two tracks of study, with respective designation on transcripts.
 Courses will be delivered in an online format; however, each track will have at least one on-campus course requirement lasting 2 days.

 The Family Nurse Practitioner track will prepare graduates to become advanced practice providers with a primary care, family population focus.
 This track will require 45 credits, including 630 precepted clinical hours, and will prepare students to deliver evidence-based, culturally competent, primary health care to individuals within the context of family and community.
 Graduates will be eligible to sit for national Family Nurse Practitioner certification exams (AANP or ANCC).